xp-bot/xp-bot/README.md

    - Open the `.env` file and fill in the required values as per the configuration instructions.

 2. **Start the Bot**:
-   - After you've configured the `.env` file, you're ready to start the bot.
+   - After you've configured the `.env` file, you're ready to start the bot with `yarn dev`.

 That's it!
 You are now set up to run XP v9.
 If you encounter any issues or have questions, please refer to the Contribution Guide for assistance.